-Organisations that do not meet the eligibility requirements can still be involved in the program by partnering with an eligible organisation, including Community Housing Providers.
+Organisations that do not meet the eligibility requirements can still be involved in the program by partnering with an eligible entity, including CHPs.

 These partnerships could include providing access to land (on a sale or leasehold basis), financial co-contributions in the form of grants, loans or guarantees, the provision of tenant support services and assistance, information on demand or support to identify suitable tenants.